NikolaiKyhne/Detecting-and-Defending-Against-Adversarial-Attacks/Examples/README.md

 Here are a couple of examples of a white-box attack on a sentence.
-The noisy white-box attack shows the effectiveness of the diffusion model as almost all the noise is removed at n = 5.
+The more noisy white-box attack shows the effectiveness of the diffusion model as almost all the noise is removed at n = 5.